syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

 ### What Donors Can See (by default)

-When a donor account is created, they can see:
+When a donor is linked to a project, they can see:

 - A list of projects they have funded
 - The current status of those projects